Tags

 Q2: How soon should I get vaccinated after a bite?

 A: Immediately.
-Early post-exposure prophylaxis is critical to prevent infection.
+Early post-exposure prophylaxis is crucial.

 Q3: Are wild animals a major risk?